BernieTv/.NET-Eccomerce-with-React/README.md

 - 🛕️ **Product Management:** Browse, search, and filter products effortlessly.
 - 🔄 **Real-time Updates:** Instant updates on orders and notifications via SignalR.
+- 📦 **State Management:** Efficient global state handling with Redux for a predictable and scalable app architecture.
 - 💳 **Secure Payments:** Stripe integration for seamless and secure transactions.
 Refunds and coupon codes included.
 - 🔒 **Authentication & Authorization:** Secure user authentication and role-based access.
 - 📊 **Order Tracking:** Admin dashboard for a real-time inventory system.